Enable unprecedented levels of automation and agility with cloud computing solutions.

 HIROTEC Group, one of the largest private production companies in today’s global automotive market, wanted to leverage Industry 4.0 innovations to tackle a perennial challenge: unplanned downtime.
 So it paired an IoT platform from HPE partner PTC with HPE Edgeline systems, boosting its already formidable operations technology capabilities with cutting-edge predictive analytics.

-With 85 years of production and engineering experience, HIROTEC is globally recognized as a premier auto parts manufacturer and supplier.
+With 85 years of production and engineering experience, HIROTEC is globally recognised as a premier auto parts manufacturer and supplier.

 The most unwelcome domino effect

 When you’re a key link in a global supply chain, unplanned downtime is a deal-breaker.

 The auto parts Original Equipment Manufacturer (OEM) industry is crowded and competitive, with some 4,300 companies in the U.S. alone.1 Within this ecosystem, auto manufacturers are in an enviable position: they can pit suppliers against each other to keep prices low and quality high.

 One of HIROTEC’s critical priorities, therefore, is to ensure continuous operations – and to minimise unplanned downtime in its manufacturing facilities.
 Not only is unplanned downtime costly, it also strikes at the core of HIROTEC’s promise to its customers: it puts the company at risk of falling behind on delivery timetables.

 With the advent of Industry 4.0 manufacturing models, HIROTEC realised the time was right to leverage functionality like predictive analytics that promise to drive significant improvements to its manufacturing operations – improvements that could enable tremendous strides toward the ultimate goal of eliminating unplanned downtime entirely.